yuto-ishida/chat-space/README.md

 |update_at|datetime|null: false|

 ### Association
-- has_many :members, through: :group_users
+- has_many :members
-- has_many :users
+- has_many :users, through: :members
 - has_many :messages

 ## usersテーブル